 Hiding or Lying About Alcohol Consumption

 For the most part, people who become addicted to alcohol can’t pinpoint the exact moment when their substance use transitioned into addiction.
 Despite how common is it for substance users to be in denial about the severity of their problems, they still often keep their alcohol use a secret from others.
-There are a number of specific reasons why this occurs, including fear of judgement and fear of interference.4 Whatever the case may be, hiding or lying about alcohol consumption is a very common sign that a drinking problem has developed.
+There are a number of specific reasons why this occurs, including fear of judgment and fear of interference.4 Whatever the case may be, hiding or lying about alcohol consumption is a very common sign that a drinking problem has developed.

 Using Alcohol to Cope with Stress or Hardship